Pedrodpj92/clontmpV2_Predicting_DBpedia_types/modeling/README.md

 # Module 2: Modeling

-This section controls Machine Learning Models section.
-Each approach are explained in their own directories.
+This module perform the tasks related to the Machine Learning Models training and evaluation.
+Each approach in further explained in their correponding directories.

-Cross Validation option only are available on approach 2.
+Cross Validation option is only available on approach 2.

 To see full description and options, go to main README and help section.

 # Functions
-The purpose of this section is only clarify develop details.
+The purpose of this section is to clarify development details.

-## modela
+## modeling
 ### Description:
-This function calls the specific model function from main workflow.
-It also runs a simple execution or cross validation mode.
+This function calls the specific model function from the main workflow.

 ### Function variables:
 * approachSelected
 * algorithmSelected